frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 ## Setup auto start

-Since we want to use port 80 have to run the Nginx process as root:
+Since you want to use port 80 (default HTTP port), you have to run the *Nginx* process with root privileges:

 ```shell
 sudo cp -v /usr/local/opt/nginx/*.plist /Library/LaunchDaemons/